elrumo/macOS_Big_Sur_icons_replacements/README.md

 ### I don't know how to make a pull request or I'm not familiar with GitHub

 Not a problem!
 This repo can also be a great introduction to the open source community and GitHub for designers, so welcome if you're new to this!

-First of all, you'll need to download the template for the icons [here](https://github.com/elrumo/macOS_Big_Sur_icons_replacements/raw/master/design/Template%20-%20Icon%20-%20App.sketch).

 If you're new to GitHub, or you've never made a pull request, try following [this article](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).
 Did you manage?
 Congrats!
 If you're still not quite sure about how to make pull requests, crate a new issue [here](https://bit.ly/macOSicons-help) and try to explain where you're stuck, and if that still doesn't work for you, simply upload the icons on a shared drive and share them with us on the newly created issue.
 <br>